A Toronto-focused checklist to vet any web design agency: process, SEO, ownership, and support—plus 21 Questions to Ask (Copy/Paste) for your calls.

 Most bad web projects start with a vague brief: “We need a new website.”
 A good web design company will push you to define outcomes and constraints before design begins.

-- Primary goal: calls/leads, ecommerce sales, bookings, or credibility
+- Primary goal: calls, quote requests, consultation requests, bookings, or credibility

 - Who the site is for: the exact customer you want in Toronto (not “everyone”)